crate/services-docs/docs/tutorials/edge/self-hosted-edge.rst

 information on this section of the CrateDB Console, refer to the :ref:`CrateDB Cloud Console overview <overview-org-regions>`.

-With this, you should be ready to use CrateDB Edge via Microk8s.
+With this, you should be ready to use CrateDB Cloud on Kubernetes via Microk8s.

 .. _edge-tools-k3s: